Crsarmv7l/Minicat/README.md

 WIP Go implementation of Radiolib's CC1101 functionality specifically for my minicat project, a long running attempt to create a Yardstick One clone with an MCU and the CC1101.

-The library will be submitted to Go drivers once I am satisfied with it and flesh out more functions.
+The library protion that my program uses will be submitted to Go drivers once I am satisfied with it and flesh out more functions.

 Like my implementation with Radiolib, this version also suffers some bitshifts and shortening when making large transmissions.